sighupio/module-monitoring/katalog/grafana/MAINTENANCE.md

 ## Customizations

-- We've changed the json file inside grafana-dashboardSources, dropping the folder name and enbling the option to use subfolders.
+- We've changed the json file inside grafana-dashboardSources, dropping the folder name and enabling the option to use subfolders.
+This is done via a kustomize patch.
 - Added `FOLDER_ANNOTATION` environment variable to the dashboards sidecar.
+This is done via a kustomize patch.
 - Added custom grafana dashboard (`fury-cluster-overview.json`), which shows an overview of the status of the resources present in the cluster.
+This is done via a kustomize patch.
+- Windows and AIX dashboards are removed, we don't support these platforms. **This must be manually done when comparing the changes**:
+  - The related json dashboards are deleted automatically by the pull script, no need to do it.
+  - Edit the `grafana/deployment.yaml` file and remove the lines that mount the Windows and AIX dashboards from the configmaps.

 ## Considerations